lgatto/lgatto.github.io/_pages/about.md

   and finding, and the open and collaborative R/Bioconductor software ecosystem.

-* Paricipation in the [OpenCon](http://www.opencon2017.org/) panel
+* Participation in the [OpenCon](http://www.opencon2017.org/) panel
-  discussion *Next-generation initiatives advancing open*.
-11 - 13
+  discussion *Next-generation initiatives advancing open*, 11 - 13
   November 2017, Berlin.

 * I will be talking about *The [Bullied Into Bad Science] campaign* at